-It was in the early 1940’s that Bugsy Siegel* arrived in Las Vegas who knew the city was going to prove ripe pickings for the mob and organized crime.
+It was in the early 1940s that Bugsy Siegel* arrived in Las Vegas and knew the city was going to prove ripe pickings for the mob and organized crime.
 With finance from the East Coast Gangster Meyer Lansky, Siegel and his friend, Moe Sedway, were in control of the race wire dissemination services, where they would provide the results of horse races to clients.
-This proved as successful as they anticipated which resulted in them then moving to gambling where they took over El Cortez Downtown Las Vegas and the Strip.
+This proved as successful as they anticipated, resulting in them moving to gamble where they took over El Cortez Downtown Las Vegas and the Strip.

 *Bugsy Siegel lost his life in 1947 in his Beverly Hills home, a crime that to this date still remains unsolved although it is thought that his death arose from his mismanagement of The Flamingo, the Valley’s first casino which cost the mafia leaders money

-Over the next couple of decades or so all the hotel-casinos in Las Vegas were in some way connected to Lansky and his branch of organized crime.
-There were illegal operations happening in different locations which included Portland, Minneapolis and Dallas.
+Over the next couple of decades or so all the hotel casinos in Las Vegas were in some way connected to Lansky and his branch of organized crime.
+Illegal operations were happening in different locations which included Portland, Minneapolis and Dallas.
 Earnings were underreported and all excess money was sent to Lansky and other investors, it was a massive concern and the new era or organised crime.

-This new era saw those executives that had some type of tie to organised crime become well-respected which meant that they could easily get away with skimming profits, money laundering and other such criminal behaviours.
-Business was well managed and successful (unlike Sigel’s mismanagement.)
+This new era saw those executives with some type of tie to organised crime become well-respected which meant that they could easily get away with skimming profits, money laundering and other such criminal behaviours.
+The business was well managed and successful (unlike Sigel’s mismanagement.)

-As mob influence on the Strip rose so the state gaming regulators took more interest and created a Black Book with names of mafia members who were banned from casinos.
-The want to attract legitimate investors grew and federal officials were hunting down the mobsters.
+As mob influence on the Strip rose, so the state gaming regulators took more interest and created a Black Book with names of mafia members who were banned from casinos.
+They desire to attract legitimate investors grew, and federal officials hunted down the mobsters.

 Late on in the 1960’s Howard Hughes the eccentric billionaire went on a buying spree of mob-connected hotels and casinos on the Strip (over $300 million worth) This massive spend brought in the era of corporate conglomerates and had the effect of limiting the mob interests although the same employees worked the tables and in the counting rooms which meant that the skimming operations remained.

-It was in 1969 that the Nevada Legislature passed the Corporate Gaming Act to license key investors and executives to own casinos (rather than to allow individual stockholders) Even with this legislation the mob were successful in finding ways about it.
+It was in 1969 that the Nevada Legislature passed the Corporate Gaming Act to license critical investors and executives to own casinos (rather than allowing individual stockholders) Even with this legislation the mob were successful in finding ways about it.